coachshea/neo-pipe/readme.md

 -------------

-This variable informs NeoPipe of whether to clear the buffer for each invocation, or to appand each subsequent write of the output buffer.
+This variable informs NeoPipe of whether to clear the buffer for each invocation, or to append each subsequent write of the output buffer.
 The text can be appended to the top or bottom of the buffer by setting this to 'top' or 'bottom' respectively.
 If npipe\_append in not set, or set to anything other than 'top' or 'bottom', then the buffer is cleared and rewritten on each